Staff: Population Estimates Program

 Ms. Strate received her bachelor's of arts in comparative literature from the University of Massachusetts Amherst.

-Chris received his bachelor’s degree in economics, minor in history and certificate in applied economic research from the University of Massachusetts Amherst.
+Chris received a master's of public policy, bachelor's of arts in economics with a minor in history, and a certificate in applied economic research from the University of Massachusetts Amherst.

 Senior Research Analyst